barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - **Starling**, my backup account.
 I keep a small amount of money in here to withdraw for if my Santander debit card is not working (Santander is Visa, Starling is Mastercard).
-I also use it for paying for AWS, domain names, and web servers, as Starling doesn't charge currency conversion fees.
+I also use it for all my foreign currency transactions, as Starling doesn't charge currency conversion fees.

 For investment accounts I use: